Anonymous3105/WebMiningTutorial/01 - Basics to Crawling/README.md

 Note: This part of the tutorial assumes that you have Python3 installed on your machine along with the package requests.

-* If not you can install them using the following commands in a UNIX terminal window:
+* If not installed, you can install them using the following commands in a UNIX terminal window:
 	+ sudo apt-get install python3 python3-pip
 	+ sudo pip3 install requests